zephyrtronium/robot/README.md

 ### Commands for everyone

 - `where is your source code?` provides a link to this page, along with a short summary of prominent technologies leveraged.
+- `what information do you collect on me?` provides a link to the [section on privacy](#what-information-does-robot-store) on this page.
 - `give me privacy` makes the bot never record any information from your messages.
 - `learn from me again` undoes `give me privacy`.
 - `generate something with starting chain` generates a message that starts with `starting chain`.
 (Nothing happens if the bot doesn't know anything to say from there.)